Our free advice is available by referral only. Can’t access a referral? Try our free Debtipedia for self-help.

 Once the local authority has obtained a liability order they can instruct bailiffs (normally a private bailiff firm) to act on their behalf.
 They will try to remove your possessions to sell at auction at a later date.
 The process used is ‘taking control of goods’.

-See our factsheet 'Council tax arrears Bailiff Enforcement’ page.
+See our 'Council tax arrears Bailiff Enforcement’ page.

 The local authority could ask your employer to take regular deductions from your earnings for repayment of the arrears.
 This is called an ‘attachment of earnings order’.